 End-products may revolve around many of the themes central to the Martin House.
 Subjects of inquiry may relate to architecture, art, art history, landscape, building and design, social history, state and local history, issues of gender, race and class, modernism, urbanism, housing and gentrification, business and industry, the history of technology, cultural studies, engineering and applied sciences, for example.

 Applications are accepted in two distinct categories:

 - Artists: The residency program supports the development and presentation of creative works representing a wide diversity of artistic styles and practices.

 - Researchers: The program also provides opportunities for writers, researchers, scholars, critics, and cultural theorists to publish texts or produce projects in various fields, specifically as they relate to Frank Lloyd Wright and the Martin House.

 Individuals in all stages of their creative practice may submit proposals to the residency program from the following arts and humanities disciplines, including but not limited to: architecture, design, historic preservation, literature, music, dance, theater, film, and related areas of exploration.
 Creative makers from diverse backgrounds and perspectives are especially encouraged to apply.

 Acceptance is competitive and based on the review of applications by a selection committee.
-The selection panel is composed of at least 4 members from the local and national community, as well as Martin House staff.
+The panel is composed of external jurors and a selection of Martin House staff.
 Applications will be rated on the following evaluation criteria:

 - Artistic and intellectual merit of the proposal as covered in the project description, work samples, resume, and previous creative experiences.